yahavya/adaptive-shield-assignment/README.md

 - The result mapping of collateral adjectives to animals will be found in the RESULT.txt file.
 - Images will be saved to the /tmp directory.
 I implemented the image downloading function to use 4 threads.
 The (honest) reason is that I tried 2 threads and it felt too slow.
 Could ramp it up if need be but this works nicely for now.
 - There are animals that have no collateral adjective specified.
-I have purposely decided to leave them out of the mapping, as this leaving them as unmapped seems contradictory to the task's objective, but this is a personal preference and can be done otherwise if need be.
+I have purposely decided to leave them out of the mapping, since leaving them as unmapped seems contradictory to the task's objective in my opinion, but this is a personal preference and can be done otherwise if need be.